Mehmet Aga-Oglu

-Mehmet Aga-Oglu (24 August 1896 – 4 July 1949), was a Azerbaijani-Turkish Islamic art historian.
+Mehmet Aga-Oglu (24 August 1896 – 4 July 1949), was an Azerbaijani-Turkish Islamic art historian.

 Born in Erivan, Russian Caucasia (today Armenia), Mehmet earned a doctorate history, philosophy, and Islamic languages from the University of Moscow.
 By 1921 he was at the University of Istanbul, where he studied Islamic art and Ottoman history.
 Whilst in Berlin, Aga-Oglu would study under Dr. Ernst Herzfeld in Near Eastern architecture.

 In 1926 he earned a Ph.D. and in 1927 the Islamic Department of the National Museum in Istanbul appointed Mehmet as curator.
 In 1929, Mehmet was appointed by Wilhelm Valentiner to develop the Department of Near Eastern Art at the Detroit Institute of Arts, and published his first of several articles in the DIA Bulletin.
 1933, he was made chair of the History of Islamic Art at University of Michigan, and was the first professor of Islamic art in the United States.
 Aga-Oglu was the first editor of the scholarly journal Ars Islamica, beginning in 1934.
 He would teach at the University of Michigan until 1938 as a Freer Fellow and Lecturer.
 Mehmet Aga-Oglu died in 1949.